 Wear loose-fitting cotton underwear.

-Use cotton pads, gauze 4X4s or sheets of toilet paper in the skin cleft to absorb moisture away from the anal area.
+If heavy sweat or moisture is of concern, try using a cotton pad, gauze 4X4s or sheets of toilet paper in the skin cleft to absorb moisture away from the anal area.
 Change as often as needed.

 Avoid using medicated powders, perfumed sprays or deodorants on the anal area.